lekoala/admini/README.md

 - Toast notifications
 - A nice default set of colors that are more accessible
 - Carefully selected form components (cleave, flatpickr, bootstrap 5 tags, superfile)
+- Super cool modals inspired by Sweetalert, but using Bootstrap Modals

 ## Icons